gaurav-2408/NodeJS_Backend_Project_with_all_tech/README.md

 implement logging - done
-implement security - next task implement use of kafka - remaining deploy to a server -  remaining
+implement security - snyk done implement use of kafka - remaining deploy to a server -  remaining